EchoAppsTeam/js-sdk/docs/guides/overview/README.md

 #### [Guide: Building an App](#!/guide/how_to_develop_app)

-### Component Manifest - Consistent app architecture for plugin extensibility, consistent configuration handling and app interoperability
+### Component Definition - Consistent app architecture for plugin extensibility, consistent configuration handling and app interoperability

-In order to ensure consistency between various components built by different developers, we have introduced a Component Manifest which describes the core attributes of the given component, such as templates, renderers, events, dependencies etc.
+In order to ensure consistency between various components built by different developers, we have introduced a Component Definition which describes the core attributes of the given component, such as templates, renderers, events, dependencies etc.

 Components build using this approach inherit a number of distinct advantages including: